Adding colour to woodland gardens

 In addition, the second layer in the less shady areas could be made up of plants designed to provide autumn colour such as –

 The third layer could be made up of plants that can grow and flower in shade in early spring such as –

 skimmia japonica rubella

-The fourth layer is the ground floor layer and as well as spring flowers it offers the opportunity to extend the flowering period slightly into summer and the autumn with the following plants
+The fourth layer is the ground floor layer and as well as spring flowers it offers the opportunity to extend the flowering period slightly into summer and autumn with the following plants

 Crocus speciosus large autumn crocus